jvitolaocv/practice-/README.md

 A small repo for practicing with CLI Git commands.
 At this point in your training, you should have...
 * Read through chapters 1 - 3 of the Git-scm book
+* Taken some brief notes on some Git commands.
 * Setup the Git CLI on your machine
 * Watched the linked youtube video demonstrating the usage of the Git CLI You should now play around with the Git commands yourself by using this testing repo.

 ### Getting Started
 You can start by pulling down this repo to your local machine.
 Navigate to the desired directory within your Linux machine or Ubuntu subsystem (make sure it hasn't been initialized with a repo previously) and running the command "git pull origin master".
 What did the CLI print to the screen after you executed this command?